johnmcfarlane/papers/c++/error-handling.md

 }
 ```

-with respect to `number` is no different to that of `number_to_letter`;
+with respect to `number` is no different to that of `number_to_letter`.
-they both require the same range of values.
+They both require the same range of values.
 So even an assertion is of little value here.

 ### Validating Input

-Code which ushers external input into the program is a very different matter.
+Code which accepts external input into the program is a very different matter.

-The program's developer(s) cannot assume that its input is error-free.
+The developer shouldn't assume that program input is error-free.
 Even if the users of the program are 'friendly', they may make mistakes which the
 program developer did not anticipate.